-- CHDR has experience studying pain in healthy subjects and in patients with chronic pain (e.g. sciatica, painful diabetic neuropathy or painful idiopathic axonal neuropathy).
+- We have experience studying pain in healthy subjects and in patients with chronic pain (e.g. sciatica, painful diabetic neuropathy or painful idiopathic axonal neuropathy).

-- PainCart has been validated using a variety of well-known analgesics, providing a library of profiles for various classes of analgesic drugs against which new compounds can be compared.
+- PainCart has been validated using a variety of well-known analgesics, providing a library of profiles for various classes of analgesic drugs for comparison.

-- At CHDR we keep improving and expanding our toolbox of pain models and tests.
-We for example now use virtual reality, cytokine activation, and sleep deprivation to reduce the pain threshold in ways that are reminiscent of peripheral and central sensitization.
+- Our toolbox of pain models and tests is constantly being improved, and now includes virtual reality, cytokine activation, and sleep deprivation to reduce the pain threshold in ways that are reminiscent of peripheral and central sensitisation.

-- We can also use EEG to measure evoked potentials, providing an objective measure of pain with extremely high temporal resolution.
+- EEG can be used to measure evoked potentials, providing an objective measure of pain with extremely high temporal resolution.

 - Combining PainCart with NeuroCart can yield a wealth of important information regarding a compound’s CNS effects.